Verbalizing LLM's Higher-order Uncertainty via Imprecise Probabilities: Synthetic Experiment

 \textbf{Task.} Given an input string $x$, the model predicts its transformed output $y$ (e.g., APPLE $\rightarrow$ BQQMF).
 The LLM receives $m$ example pairs ${(x_j, y_j)}_{j=1}^m$ generated from a consistent transformation rule and must infer this rule to predict $\hat{y}_{m+1}$ for a new input $x_{m+1}$.
 We adopt ICL, where examples are provided via prompts without parameter updates.

 \textbf{Metric.} We evaluate prediction using a \emph{permissive} string match: predictions are first capitalized, then compared exactly with the ground-truth all-capitalized $y^\star_{m+1}$.
-This introduces multiple correct answer, i.e., $\lvert \mathcal{Y}^\star_{m+1} \rvert > 1$, and any $\hat{y}_{m+1} \in \mathcal{Y}^\star_{m+1}$ is judged as correct.
-As such, lowercasing noise affects only rule inference during ICL, not test-time evaluation.
-We call $p$ as ambiguity noise.
+Under this evaluation, capitalization differences are ignored, and the model is evaluated on whether it recovers the underlying rotation and cyclic-shift rules.
+Equivalently, all capitalization variants of the correct answer are treated as valid: any $\hat{y}_{m+1}\in\mathcal{Y}^\star_{m+1}$ is judged correct.
+The parameter $p$ controls the amount of capitalization-induced ambiguity, which we refer to as ambiguity noise.

 \textbf{Controlling first-/second-order uncertainty.} We treat the ambiguity noise $p$ as the first-order because $\lvert \mathcal{Y}^\star_{m+1} \rvert > 1$, and the number of in-context examples $m$ controls the second-order as $m$ augments knowledge, while first-order noise remains constant \citep{ling2024uncertainty, wang2025uncertainty}.